CrowdHailer/eyg-lang/NOTES.md

 - [ ] Use a parameterised Enum for all the native types
 - [ ] collapsed/truncated view of rendered types that can be expanded on hover
+- [ ] Have a standard nily overflow for left and right, same as delete
+- [ ] Put type information on non expression elements
 - [x] Resolve type information before printing errors.
 - [ ] Tree's set up correctly for expanded providers
 - [ ] When we have reordered type constraints, we can push type providers to the top